StarDustCFW/Haku33/README.md

 * And special thanks to Rumba the retrogamer_74 dog

 ### Known Bugs
-* Freezes in sxos if FTP is enabled
+* Freezes in sxos if FTP is enabled , fixed in ..
 - - It froze if airplane mode was activated, fixed in 1.4
 * 1.6 may freeze